genintho/graphite-editor/README.md

 graphite-editor
 ===============

-An easy to use editor for grahpite based chart
+An easy to use editor for graphite based chart